SonOfChrist/Movie-Ticket-Booking-App/README.md

-# 🎟️ QuickShow Movie Ticket App
+# 🎟️ QuickShow Movie Ticket Booking App

 **QuickShow** is a next-generation, full-featured movie ticket booking platform designed for both moviegoers and cinema managers.
 With a sleek, modern UI and robust admin tools, QuickShow delivers a premium, real-world cinema experience—online.